meet-bhagdev/phptekdemo/README.md

 This is a simple ToDo app with multiple user support.

 This is built on Laravel Framework 5.1.
-This is
+This is for the php[tek] conference.

 ## Prerequisties
 - PHP